Portable-EHR/feed-core/README.md

     - EFeedKind enums, and
     - FeedByFeedKind mapOb.

-- config : the nodeCore/lib/config NodeConfig class extension, common to all Feeds.
+- config : the nodecore/lib/config NodeConfig class extension, common to all Feeds.

-- dao : uses nodeCore lib/dao to provide :
+- dao : uses nodecore lib/dao to provide :
     - FeedRecord and
     - FeedRecordItem classes, used to extend Record classes using :
     - Field and